TuftsWeatherExtreme/NEXRADTurbulencePrediction/radars/README.md

 ## Processing the Data - [get_radars_for_pirep.py](get_radars_for_pirep.py)
-We wrote a helpful script called [get_radars_for_pirep.py](get_radars_for_pirep.py) which accepts a csv of pilot reports (produced from [clean_pireps.py](/pireps/clean_pireps.py)) and determines the closest 5 radars to each pirep.
+We wrote a helpful script called [get_radars_for_pirep.py](get_radars_for_pirep.py) which accepts a CSV of pilot reports (produced from [clean_pireps.py](/pireps/clean_pireps.py)) and determines the closest 5 radars to each pirep.
 This uses the [nexrad_sites.csv](nexrad_sites.csv) to find the location of the 159 NEXRAD sites in the Continental United States.
-One result of [get_radars_for_pirep.py](get_radars_for_pirep.py) is to add a column called `nexrad_sites` to the csv of pilot reports to store the site codes of the 5 closest radar sites.
+One result of [get_radars_for_pirep.py](get_radars_for_pirep.py) is to add a column called `nexrad_sites` to the CSV of pilot reports to store the site codes of the 5 closest radar sites.

-After determining the closest radars (spatially), we must determine the closest scan temporally.
+After determining the closest radars (spatially), we must determine the closest radar scan temporally.
 This requires listing the contents of the s3 bucket as found above and storing the filenames locally.
 We then use the times given in the filename (the `HHMMSS` portion) to determine the most recent radar scan for each pilot report, for each of the 5 spatially closest radars.
-Once we determine which file represents the most recent radar scan, we store the file path to the file in the s3 bucket in our csv.
+Once we determine which file represents the most recent radar scan, we store the file path to the file in the s3 bucket in our CSV.

 ### Prerequisites
 This script needs to be able to perform AWS queries, and thus the user running